This film and its sequels provide examples of the following tropes:

 Hollywood Tactics: Many examples.
 The writer's intent seems to use the high casualties from battles to hammer home the message that War Is Hell, but it's poorly executed and instead the human characters just come off as Too Dumb to Live.
 Averted by the Bugs, who use combined arms tactics, stage ambushes, and effectively use expendable drones to soak up fire.
 The "battle of Klendathu" is the biggest offender.

 Ships are parked in orbit right next to each other, so Bug anti-space weapons can take them out easily, hit after hit.
-Bonus points is this problem is mentioned by the humans as one of the reasons the attack failed.
+Bonus points when this problem is mentioned by the humans as one of the reasons the attack failed, then they did it again in the next big battle.

 The attack force is light infantry (not mechanized), with no armour or air support.
 While the lack of armour support is Hand Waved by statements that the terrain is unsuitable for tanks and the like, there is no justification for a lack of air-support, either for bombing or rapid deployment of troops, especially when they're shown to have such capabilities.